 dui probation maryland is available under certain circumstances.

-md probation records are kept by the Department of Parole and Probabion
+MD probation records are kept by the Department of Parole and Probation

 probation before judgment speeding ticket ordinarily requires the driver to pay a fine but does not result in any points on the license.

 dismissed upon condition of probation requires that the defendant fulfill some condition, such as completion of a treatment program or payment of a fine.

 is probation before judgment a conviction?
 No, probation before judgment is neither a conviction nor an acquittal